ArcGIS Blog

 Keep favorites at your fingertips

-Users who frequently visit hub sites can favorite them in the ArcGIS Online home app.
-By favoriting a hub site, users automatically include its catalog, making it easier to add content from favorite catalogs in Map Viewer.
+Users who frequently visit hub sites can favorite them from the site, or in ArcGIS Online.
+By favoriting a hub site, users automatically include its catalog, making it easier to use content from favorite catalogs.

-To favorite a hub site, find the site item in the home app, click the more actions menu (three dots), and select Add to favorites.
+To favorite a hub site, signed in users can click the star icon on the Hub page action menu.
+Alternatively, find the site item in the home app, click the more actions menu (three dots), and select Add to favorites.
 Manage your favorite content in the ArcGIS Online home app.

 how to favorite content in ArcGIS Online home app